Dilruk/Smart-Imitator/README.md

 # Smart Imitator (SI)
-*A reinforcement learning framework for learning from imperfect clinical decisions.*
+*This is the official codebase for the paper titled "Smart Imitator: Learning from Imperfect Clinical Decision."*

 ## **Overview**
 Smart Imitator (SI) is a two-phase reinforcement learning (RL) system designed to refine clinical decision-making by learning from **imperfect observational data**.
 It integrates **Adversarial Cooperative Imitation Learning (ACIL)** and **Inverse Reinforcement Learning (IRL)** to develop more effective treatment policies.